Cassandra-Brigham/error_analysis/README.md

 - **Uncertainty Propagation** : The tool propagates correlated uncertainty using the parameters from the variogram analysis and uncorrelated uncertainty based on the dataset's RMS.
 These are summed in quadrature to estimate a total mean uncertainty for a specified area.
 - **Advanced Options** : Users can select from multiple variogram models (e.g., Matérn, Gaussian), adjust model parameters, and iterate on the analysis for in-depth control.

+## Cloud-Based On-Demand Implementation

+For users seeking a more streamlined and accessible option, the workflow is also implemented as a cloud-native, on-demand tool within the OpenTopography platform (https://opentopography.org).
+This version is ideal for rapid exploratory analysis and is designed to be accessible to a broad range of users, regardless of their coding skills.

+- **Simplified Interface** : The tool operates through an easy-to-use web interface with minimal user input.
+The uncertainty calculation can be enabled by simply checking a box.
+- **Automated Workflow** : This implementation automates the entire process, from data selection and pre-processing to error analysis.
+It relies on a few simplifying assumptions, such as treating all observed differences as potential error, to function without user-defined stable areas.
+Mean uncertainty estimates from the on-demand tool tend to be smaller than those from the feature-specific analysis, since the uncertainty values are for net change across a large region.
+- **No Installation Required** : As a web-based tool, it eliminates the need to download large datasets or install complex software, leveraging the high-performance computing resources at the San Diego Supercomputer Center.
+It provides a direct path for users to shift from a local workflow to one where data and processing are co-located in the cloud.

 ## Repository Structure